Brandixitor/Quickie-Jumper/README.md

 Added a pathway and a 3D model for the first GamePlay scene. </br>

 - 21/06/2021 - Added horizontal and vertical movement to the character. </br>
+Added a mesh collider and a box collider to both the ground and the main character. </br>